YanVictorSN/stellar-contracts/CONTRIBUTING.md

 ## Contribution guidelines

-Before starting development, please [create an issue](https://github.com/OpenZeppelin/soroban-contracts/issues/new/choose) to open the discussion, validate that the PR is wanted, and coordinate overall implementation details.
+Before starting development, please [create an issue](https://github.com/OpenZeppelin/stellar-contracts/issues/new/choose) to open the discussion, validate that the PR is wanted, and coordinate overall implementation details.

-### Coding style

-You can check out `[rustfmt.toml](https://github.com/OpenZeppelin/soroban-contracts/rustfmt.toml)`.

-Also, we suggest enabling `format-on-save` feature of your code editor.

 ## Creating Pull Requests (PRs)